Waiting times for sea level variations in the Port of Trieste: a computational data-driven study: Results

+We first focus on the results of the distribution of waiting times using the raw data, without pre-processing, and show that for small values of $\delta$ the distribution is akin to a scale-free one, while for large values of $\delta$ it resembles an exponential distribution.

-We show in Fig. \ref{fig:bin_vs_mle} a typical distribution of waiting times to illustrate the differences between results obtained through typical binnings (panels (a), and (b)), a rank-frequency plot (panel (c)) and MLE (panel (d)).
-The main point is that binning methods introduce a rather spurious numerical noise, especially at long waiting times, which, in turn, makes the fitting of the $\alpha$ exponent rather imprecise.
-Moreover, different binning strategies generate different fits with varying levels of accuracy, as measured, for instance through $R^2$ (see the info in panels (a), (b), and (c) of Fig. \ref{fig:bin_vs_mle}).
-While the reported results were obtained using the entire data set, virtually identical results are obtained when considering either the 1905--1939 subset or the 1939--2023 one.
+Thus, we depict in Fig. \ref{fig:bin_vs_mle} a typical distribution of waiting times to illustrate the differences between results obtained through typical fitting procedures on binned probability density functions (panels (a), and (b)), a rank-frequency plot (panel (c)) and the numerical recipe employing the Kolmogorov-Smirnov distance (panel (d)).
+The main point is that binning methods introduce a rather spurious numerical noise, especially at long waiting times, which, in turn, makes the fitting of the $\alpha$ exponent rather imprecise, to the extent that for logarithmic binning we observe an unphysical $\alpha$ scaling exponent smaller than 1.
+Moreover, different binning strategies generate different fits with varying levels of accuracy, as measured, for instance, through $R^2$ (see the info in panels (a), (b), and (c) of Fig. \ref{fig:bin_vs_mle}).
+While the reported results were obtained using the entire dataset, virtually identical results are obtained when considering either the 1905--1939 subset or the 1939--2023 one.

 In Fig. \ref{fig:best_fits} we present different waiting times distributions, obtained for low values of $\delta$, namely 5, 10, and 15 cm, to show that these distributions are indeed scale-free-like over a few orders of magnitude and that this result is not accidental.
 Please note that the $\alpha$ exponents have very similar values and that the three plots have been intentionally spread for clarity.
-We would like to stress that these results are very robust with respect to errors in the data set well above the maximal sea level imprecision of 1 cm.
+We would like to stress that these results are very robust with respect to errors in the dataset well above the maximal sea level imprecision of 1 cm.
 We have checked, for instance, the changes in the $\alpha$ exponent induced by artificially generated sea level errors of up to 5\% of the maximal sea level and noticed that the distribution of waiting times retains its scale-free character, the only change being in the $\alpha$ exponent itself which varies slightly.